depctg/SICP_solution/README.md

 # SICP_solution
-DepctG's Solutions for the book _Structure and Implemention of Computer Program_
+DepctG's Solutions for the book _Structure and Interpretation of Computer Programs_

 ##Process